Mt. Rogers NRA / Grayson Highlands S.P.

 After about a half-mile we turned onto the Appalachian Trail, which led us up the rugged and rocky outcroppings of Wilburn Ridge, and then through Rhododendron Gap.
 From Rhododendron Gap it's an easy one-and-a-half-mile hike to the short spur trail that leads to the summit, which is located just past the Thomas Knob Shelter.
 This section of trail is simply spectacular.
 The best views and the most beautiful scenery are found along this stretch of trail.

 Upon turning onto the half-mile spur trail to the summit, we finally reached the tree-line.
 Unlike most mountains, the forest in this area of the highlands still claims the highest elevations.
 The 5729-foot summit of Mount Rogers is covered by a thick spruce-fir forest, which means you won't have any views there, and is the only place on the entire hike where you'll hike amongst the trees.

-If you're anywhere near this part of the country, I highly recommend taking the opportunity to hike this incredibly scenic trail.
+If you're anywhere near this part of the country, I would highly recommend taking the opportunity to hike this incredibly scenic trail.